dalibendhiab10/roleplay-whitelist/readme.md

     local identifiers = GetPlayerIdentifiers(player)
     deferrals.defer()
     Wait(0)
-    deferrals.update("🚀 • Verifying your SteamID")
+    deferrals.update("🚀 • Verifying your discord ID")
     Wait(Config.Wait.steamId)

-    local steamID
+    local DiscordId
     for _, v in pairs(identifiers) do
-        if string.find(v, "steam") then
+        if string.find(v, "discord") then
-            steamID = v
+            DiscordId = v
             break
         end
     end

-    if not steamID then
+    if not DiscordId then
         deferrals.done("We could not find your SteamID.
 Please ensure that Steam is running.") end